There seems to be some confusion about the name of our majestic and unusual tree of the Sonoran Desert.

 Of course, you can see saguaros all over the Phoenix and Tucson areas, but at the Saguaro National Park you will see them in their natural environment.

 Many people in Arizona's lower desert have a saguaro or two in their yard, as I do.
-You can see the process of how mine was planted here.
 Be aware that you just can't go out into the desert and dig up a saguaro and plant it at your home.
 Saguaros are protected under Arizona Native Plant Law, as are many other cactus plants in Arizona.
 It is illegal to harvest any cactus without a permit from the Arizona Department of Agriculture.
 Shooting at or deliberately vandalizing a saguaro cactus is also illegal in Arizona.

 While cactus poaching is of concern, the biggest threat to the saguaros are environmental extremes.
 Saguaros are threatened by prolonged freezing temperatures and drought.